TheSatelliteInc/dw-meet-our-members-page/vanilla-js/README.md

 Embeddable Meet Our Members page
 --------------------------------

-To integrate it into any HTML page of you site:
+To integrate it into any HTML page of your site:

 - copy `assets` folder with all files inside;
 - add the following code to your HTML page: